 Bruising in accidents is usually on the front of the body as children generally fall forwards; there may be marks on their hands where they have tried to break their fall.
 Bruising may be faint or severe.
-Some skins shows bruising very easily, others do not; bruises on EMGH children for instance are more difficult to detect.
+Some skins shows bruising very easily, others do not; bruises on (EMG) ethnic minority group children for instance are more difficult to detect.